DaMSL/K3/README.md

     $> docker pull damsl/k3-vanilla

-Our docker image contains both the K3-Core and K3-Driver codebases, as well as the dependencies and libraries listed below.
+Our docker image contains the K3 github codebase, as well as the dependencies and libraries listed below.
 We're developing K3 in the Haskell language, and K3 generates C++ code.

 Dependencies
 -------------